MostAwesomeDude/bb-gauge/src/problems.md

 the digits 0 and 1?
 Erdős conjectured that there is no such *k* and Lagarias studied the problem in [Lagarias 2005](https://arxiv.org/abs/math/0512006).

-This problem is also called the ternary digit problem.
-It is equivalent to an earlier conjecture of Erdős, Graham, Rusza, & Straus: Let *n* > 4; is any binomial coefficient Choose(2*n*,*n*) square-free?

 ### Fermat prime conjecture

 Is there a sixth Fermat prime?
 Fermat conjectured that all Fermat numbers are